remeda/remeda/mapping.md

 ### Mapping for Lodash and Ramda

+_Remeda functions are not necessarily drop-in replacements for the listed Lodash and Ramda functions.
+Just as the Lodash function may behave differently than the Ramda equivalent, the Remeda function may also behave differently from either or both.
+Be sure to consult each library's documentation when migrating._

 | Remeda         | Lodash         | Ramda               |
 | -------------- | -------------- | ------------------- |
 | `addProp`      | `set`          | `set`               |